-If it becomes clear before, during or after the peer review evaluation phase, that one or more of the admissibility or eligibility criteria has not been or are no longer met, the proposal is declared inadmissible or ineligible and is withdrawn from any further examination.
-Where there is a doubt about a proposal's admissibility or eligibility, the ERCEA services may proceed with the peer-review evaluation pending a final decision on admissibility or eligibility.
+If it becomes clear before, during or after the evaluation, that one or more of the admissibility or eligibility criteria has not been or are no longer met, the proposal will be declared inadmissible or ineligible.
+Where there is a doubt about a proposal's admissibility or eligibility, the ERCEA services may proceed with the evaluation pending a final decision on admissibility or eligibility.
 The fact that a proposal is evaluated in such circumstances does not constitute proof of its admissibility or eligibility.